diffConv: Analyzing Irregular Point Clouds with an Irregular View: Method

 Here, the square root reduces the variation in attention scores, to prevent overly attention on a few points.
-Considering the matrix product in \cref{eq: laplacian}, $l_1$-norm is to balance the contribution of feature channels and neighbor points respectively.
-The experimental results in \cref{sec: ablation} illustrate the effectiveness of the proposed renormalization strategy.
+Considering the matrix product in Eq.~\ref{eq: laplacian}, $l_1$-norm is to balance the contribution of feature channels and neighbor points respectively.
+The experimental results in supplemental materials illustrate the effectiveness of the proposed renormalization strategy.

-\paragraph{Positional encoding.} Local spatial information is defined as the coordinate difference between points and their neighbors.
+\paragraph{Position encoding.} Local spatial information is defined as the coordinate difference between points and their neighbors.
 Many prior works have demonstrated the importance of local spatial information in point cloud analysis~\cite{wang2019graph,liu2019relation,zhou2021adaptive}.
-As a consequence, we encode the position of points as supplement features in diffConv.
-Taking the normalized adjacency matrix from \cref{eq: masked_norm}, we modify~\cref{eq: diffConv} as follows
+We employ the Local Point-Feature Aggregation block~\cite{xiang2021walk} as the position encoder in diffConv.
+The encoded coordinates are fused with point features by